-Manor's governing body is made up of six Council Members and the Mayor, all of whom have an equal vote in making decisions for the City.
+Manor's governing body is composed of a mayor and six council members, all of whom have an equal vote in making decisions for the city.
+While there are seven council places, they are not divided into geographic districts, they all represent the entire community.
 The Mayor and the Council Members are elected at-large, by Place.
 Each seat on the council, except for the position of mayor, are numbered as Place 1 through Place 6.
 The Council Member occupying a particular seat is identified by the Place number assigned to that council seat.

 On November 3, 2020, Special Election, City of Manor residents voted for the approval of Proposition B - City Council Four-Year Term of Office.

 ** Beginning in November 2021 General Election, the Mayor and Council Members are elected by majority vote; and Mayor and Council Members will be elected for four-year terms pursuant to the transition schedule:

 (1) The candidates elected to Places 2, 4, and 6 in the November 2020 general election shall serve two-year terms.

 (2) For the November 2021 general election, the Mayor and Places 1, 3, and 5 will be elected for three-year terms.